seanngpack/swag-scanner/README.md

 ### Prerequisites

 Currently MacOS and Linux are the only supported platforms due to non-universal Bluetooth low-energy libraries.
-Let's get started with installing non-pip libraries:
+The setup process is kind of painful, but I have painstakingly found good, working solutions that you can easily follow along.

 ```